statamic/docs/content/collections/docs/dashboard.md

 ---
 title: Dashboard
-intro: The dashboard is a user-customizable screen that contains widgets.
+intro: The dashboard is a user-customizable screen containing widgets.
 Lots of widgets, few widgets, custom widgets, or prebuilt widgets.
 All kinds of widgets.
 template: page
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1568659758